 Crunchy Chicken SaladJump to Recipe

-Betsy and I only get back to Nashville (where she is from) once a year or so.
+Betsy and I only get back to Nashville (where she is from) occasionally.
 Nashville has some amazing restaurants, but usually for lunch one day we will swing through a local chain there called Bread and Company (now defunct).
 There’s more than one of them for sure but I’ve never seen it outside of Tennessee.
 This Crunchy Chicken Salad is a spin-off recipe from my favorite lunch there!

 Bread and Co. is a great bakery and deli in general and they make really high-quality sandwiches and salads.
 Plus, they make something called fruit tea which is laced with mint and, I’m fairly certain, addictive drugs.